Broadcast programming

 Broadcast programming is the practice of scheduling broadcast media shows, typically radio and television, in a daily, weekly, monthly, quarterly, or season-long schedule.

 Modern broadcasters use broadcast automation to regularly change the scheduling of their shows to build an audience for a new show, retain that audience, or compete with other broadcasters' shows.
 Most broadcast television shows are presented weekly in prime time or daily in other dayparts, though there are many exceptions.

 At a micro level, scheduling is the minute planning of the transmission; what to broadcast and when, ensuring an adequate or maximum utilization of airtime.
 Television scheduling strategies are employed to give shows the best possible chance of attracting and retaining an audience.
 They are used to deliver shows to audiences when they are most likely to want to watch them and deliver audiences to advertisers in the composition that makes their advertising most likely to be effective.

 With the growth of digital platforms and services allowing non-linear, on-demand access to television content, this approach to broadcasting has since been referred to using the retronym linear (such as linear television and linear channels).

 History

 With the beginning of scheduled television in 1936, television programming was initially only concerned with filling a few hours each evening – the hours now known as prime time.
 Over time, though, television began to be seen during the daytime and late at night, as well on the weekends.
 As air time increased, so did the demand for new material.
 With the exception of sports television, variety shows became much more important in prime time.

 Scheduling strategies

+Walk into any of their offices in the networks' skyscraper headquarters on Sixth Avenue in New York (or any advertising agency office on Madison or Park Avenues) and there, prominently displayed either on the wall or beneath a glass desk-top, is the crucial chart mapping hour by hour the rival offerings of ABC, CBS and NBC during prime time.
+Everyone's thoughts and energies are on juggling the position of their network's programmes in that schedule to maximise the audience.
+Moves are planned with concentration worthy of an international chess master.
+Programming for the less lucrative daytime hours is handled by a separate vice-president with his own department.